 Look for an apprenticeship:

-At the moment, there aren’t any apprenticeships for level designers specifically.
+At the moment, you’re unlikely to find apprenticeships for level designers specifically.
 However, it might be possible to find an apprenticeship as a junior 2D artist.
 It might be worth taking that up, whatever industry, and then moving into games and level design from there.
-Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find apprenticeships in your region or approach companies directly.
+Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
 Go to ScreenSkills information on games apprenticeships for the main apprenticeship schemes in games.

 Get a degree: